-Unsolicited Advice as Criticism – Suppose I say: “You should move to Florida!” or “You should quit your job!” or “You shouldn’t eat so much!” or “You shouldn’t hang out with those people!”
-In all these case there is implicit criticism.
-Of where you live or work; or of how much you eat or who your friends are.
+Unsolicited Advice as Criticism – Suppose I say: “You should move to Florida!” or “You should quit your job!” or “You eat too much!” or “You hang out with bad people!”
+In all these cases there is implicit criticism—of where you live or work; or of how much you eat or who you hang out with.

 Suppose I put the above in question form: “Why don’t you think about moving to Florida?” or “Why don’t you consider eating less?”
 This may be a little better, a question rather than a command strikes a different tone, but still, the criticism is implicit if unsolicited.
 I must think there is something bad about where you live or what you eat.

 Now does the intent of the adviser matter?
 I could advise you to move to Florida because then I won’t have to see you; or I could advise you to quit your job so I can have it.
 Similarly, I might advise you to stop eating so much because I don’t like to be around fat people; or I might advise you to not have certain friends because I want them.
 In these cases, I am not criticizing but trying to manipulate you.
 In fact, what I offer is not even advice in the typical sense of recommending some prudent action.

 Unsolicited Advice that is not Criticism – Now suppose the situation is the typical one.
 I want to share with you some thoughts that might help you.
 I honestly believe you will live better if you exercise more and eat better, or I think you should quit your job because you have plenty of money and your work causes you a lot of stress; or I think you should not quit your job because it offers more money, autonomy and the possibility of doing more meaningful work than other jobs in the economy.